 Training for female management position candidates

 This type of training aims to develop management skills in female human resources.
 Participants in each of the programs learn to understand the competencies required by management positions, and work to objectively asses their own abilities in order to identify challenges they face in management and formulate problem-solving plans that they execute in the course of their duties.
 In addition, after training, managers of training participants (equivalent to General Manager of the departments affiliated with each site) meets with personnel in charge of Human Resources Departments to share identification of management issues related to training participants and problem-solving plans to support ways in which participant problems are solved and consider how these solutions lead to measurable improvement of skills.
 In addition to the above, "Female Management Training" was held as a new initiative.
 The initiative supports young employees in acquiring know-how in respect of managing a team as the number 2 in the organization.
-To date, 71 of a total of 290 people who attended the courses in the past have been promoted to managerial roles.
+Among about 360 participants in various training programs that TOTO conducted for various female human resources, 130 are now occupying managerial positions.

 Promoting Employment of Persons with Disabilities

 Aiming to achieve normalization so that persons with disabilities and able-bodied people can work in all TOTO Group workplaces, we have continued to actively employ persons with disabilities.
 The employment rate of persons with disabilities in FY 2017 achieved 2.60%.
 At present, over 300 persons with disabilities in the entire Group work in various workplaces.